AndyMLearmouth92/quiz-master/README.md

 I would also like to store the users scores in local storage and provide the option to share their result with their friends on social media.

+I need to stop the button from changing size and colour when the user hovers over it when they have finished the quiz.
+At the moment, it looks like they can click the button but it will not do anything.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)